kws1207/YRP/README.md

   `Context` is an abstract contract that provides information about the environment in which a smart contract is executed.
 This contract is typically inherited by other contracts and is used to check the message sender (`msg.sender`) and the message data (`msg.data`).

   - Ownable:
-'Ownable' is a contract that introduces the concept of an owner to a smart contract, providing access control.
+`Ownable` is a contract that introduces the concept of an owner to a smart contract, providing access control.
 This contract restricts certain functions to be performed only by the owner of the contract.

 ### Frontend: React + TypeScript + Vite